MSc(Res) Particle Physics

 Our staff are supported by the UK Science and Technology Facility Council, the European Research Council, the Royal Society and Innovate-UK.
 This one-year research degree is your chance to join us in unravelling some of the greatest mysteries in modern physics.

-Course Director: Professor Davide Costanzo
+Course Director: Prof Davide Costanzo

 For general queries contact: